Keristero/js-rewind-netcode/readme.md

 ### Notes
 I sortof invented this before realizing that GGPO was a thing, this is likely something like that.

-These diagrams show what I was originally planning to do, and what I'm trying to do.
+These diagrams show what I was originally planning to do, then what I was trying to do, I need to make a new one for what I'm currently trying to do.
 ![Old bad method](OldBadMethod.png)
 ![New good method](NewGoodMethod.png)